 Reinsurance

 Reinsurance is primarily a risk-transfer tool that helps an insurance company manage and protect its capital, which is essential to solvency and growth in the primary market.
-As a result, reinsurers help cover catastrophic losses, absorb shocks to the system, and support the stability and capacity of the insurance market, thereby affecting the availability and affordability of insurance for consumers.
+As a result, reinsurers help cover catastrophic losses, absorb shocks to the system, and support the stability and capacity of the insurance market, which can impact availability and affordability of insurance for consumers.
 Reinsurers share in insurers' risks.
 As such, reinsurers enable insurers to take on more risk and provide insurance across broader product lines and geographic regions, including high-risk regions.